priyanshu01110/CricketInfoBot/README.md

 ``` linux/wsl
 ```
 # CricketInfoBot
-This project allows users to get real-time cricket information simply by typing their queries.
-Whether you're looking for match updates, player stats, or any cricket-related data, this AI-powered bot provides relevant information quickly and efficiently.
+This project allows users to get cricket information simply by typing their queries.
+Whether you're looking for terminologies explanation,some unexplained rules in cricket, this AI-powered bot provides relevant information quickly and efficiently.
 The project leverages Generative AI technologies to process and answer cricket queries interactively.
+This project is thus made for cricket nerds like me who want every little particular detail presented to them by help of queries.

 ## Inspiration
 This project was built as part of my learning journey through DSG IIT Roorkee's Bootcamp, where I explored various applications of AI and machine learning.
 The bootcamp provided me with the skills and knowledge needed to build this project.